realworldbuilder/p6intelligence/README.md

 python -m http.server
 ```

-## Upcoming AI Features
+## AI Features
-This project is being enhanced with artificial intelligence capabilities to provide advanced analytics and insights.
+This project includes artificial intelligence capabilities to provide advanced analytics and insights:

+- Executive summaries highlighting key project metrics and issues
+- Detailed schedule analysis with risk identification
+- Custom reports for different stakeholders (executives, project managers, team leads)

-See [AI_INTEGRATION.md](AI_INTEGRATION.md) for more details on our AI roadmap.
+See [AI_INTEGRATION.md](AI_INTEGRATION.md) for more details on the AI roadmap.

 ## How to Use
 1. Upload your XER file
 2. Select the project to analyze (if multiple projects exist in the file)
 3. Optionally, upload a baseline XER file for comparison
 4. Click "Analyze" to generate reports
+5. Access AI Reports from the menu and configure your OpenAI API key

+## About the Author
+P6Intelligence is a personal project by [Will Hsu](https://willhsu.dev/), focusing on bringing AI capabilities to construction scheduling and project management.

 ## Credits
-Based on the js_xer_analyzer by jjCode01, enhanced with new features and AI capabilities.
+This project is based on [js_xer_analyzer](https://github.com/jjCode01/js_xer_analyzer) by jjCode01.
+The original tool has been enhanced with additional features, improved UI, and AI integration capabilities.

 ## License
 MIT